Fun Preschool Maths Activities for Parents

 There are plenty of everyday opportunities to develop early maths skills through simple activities that are fun and motivating for your preschooler.
 Besides workbooks, puzzles and online maths programs like Mathseeds, here are some fun preschool maths activities you can try at home.

 Have you tried Reading Eggs and Mathseeds yet?
-Register now for a special 5 week FREE trial before 30th September!
+Register now for a FREE trial!

 Make shapes using play dough

 Play dough creates many great opportunities for hands-on learning activities, including learning about and manipulating different shapes.
 Show your child some 2D and 3D shapes and ask them to mould the shapes using play dough.
 You can also use shape cutters to help guide them.

 Sort the toy basket

 Sorting and classifying objects is an important way to help your child understand the nature of maths.
 You can easily introduce these skills by gathering a basket or box of toys and helping your child sort each item by size, colour or type (e.g. cars, soft toys, dolls).

 Fill up cups, jars and containers during bath time